siyiia/jf361_ids706_ip2/README.md

 ## Project Features
 - Create Table: Initializes a new table in the SQLite database.
 - Insert Record: Adds a new entry to the table.
+- Read Records: Read the records from the database.
 - Update Record: Modifies an existing entry based on specified criteria.
 - Delete Record: Deletes a specific entry.
 - Delete Table: Deletes a specific table.